mild-blue/cee-hacks-2020-images/backend/README.md

 1. Execute `make conda-create` which creates Conda env for you.
 1. Execute `conda activate cee-hacks-2020-images-backend` to active environment.
 1. To (re)install **common** module, execute `activate cee-hacks-2020-images-backend && pip install ../common`.
+   It seems that on Ubuntu `pip install ../common` is enough.

 ## Development